ngc-shj/mac-keybindings-for-windows/README.md

 - Left Ctrl → Control, Left Alt → Right Ctrl (Command), Left Win → Left Alt (Option)
 - Optimal for users with programmable keyboards

 ### Standard 106-key Version (`macos-keybindings-106.ahk`)
 For standard Windows keyboards:
 - **No physical key remapping required**
-- CapsLock → Control, Left Win → Command, Left Alt → Option
+- Left Ctrl → Control, Left Win → Command, Left Alt → Option
 - Works with any standard Windows keyboard

+## Known Limitations

+### Windows Key Combinations
+Some keyboard shortcuts using the Windows key may not work properly due to Windows system limitations:

+- **Windows Snap Feature Conflicts**: `Win+Shift+Arrow` combinations may conflict with Windows' built-in window snapping
+- **System Reserved Shortcuts**: Some `Win+key` combinations are reserved by Windows and cannot be overridden
+- **UAC and Elevated Applications**: Windows key shortcuts may not function in applications running with administrator privileges

+**Workarounds:**
+- Some shortcuts use alternative key combinations (e.g., `Ctrl+Alt+F` instead of `Ctrl+Win+F`)
+- Consider disabling Windows Snap feature if line selection shortcuts are essential
+- Use UIA version of AutoHotkey for better compatibility with elevated applications

 ## Requirements